you were never good at paying attention. guess that’s how you ended up in the ring.

 you take a sip of your drink. and then you get up.

 you step into the ring.

-Sofia Fey is a Lesbian and Non-Binary writer living in LA.
+S. Fey is a Lesbian and Non-Binary writer living in LA.
 Currently, they are the founder of the Luminaries Poetry workshop, and poetry editor at Hooligan Magazine.
 They love to beat their friends at Mario Party.
-They tweet @sofiafeycreates.
+They tweet @sfeycreates.